 Sebastian Noelle could easily be called an anti-guitarist.
 The way he approaches the instrument when he solos, combined with the nature of the music he composes, continuously thwarts expectations.
 He does this not in the manner of Derek Bailey, who almost destroyed the guitar as a reference point.
 But within the realm of jazz musicians who recognizably play guitar, Noelle's style encompasses virtually none of the standard (expected) things, either physical or musical.
 Over the course of the record, when he does play a "riff," it sticks out, even though it fits in with the idea of the moment.

-Metamorphosis; Hanakotoba; Papillon; People Need People; Alpha et Omega; Liquid Truth; Out In The Fields Again; Gone; The Check Bounce; Across The River.
+Metamorphosis; Hanakotoba; Papillon; People Need People; Alpha et Omega; Liquid Truth; Out in the Fields Again; Gone; The Check Bounce; Across the River.

 Sebastian Noelle: guitar; Javier Vercher: tenor saxophone (2,4,6,8-10), flute (1); Donny

 McCaslin: tenor saxophone (1,3,5,7), soprano saxophone (1); Ben Street: acoustic bass; Ari